 Cold temperatures can have a negative impact on the planet in a number of ways.
 Cold temperatures can lead to an increase in sea ice, which can disrupt ocean currents and cause changes in weather patterns.
 On land, cold temperatures can lead to an increase in snow and ice cover, which can reflect sunlight and reduce the amount of heat that is absorbed by the Earth’s surface.
 This can lead to cooler temperatures overall, which can have a negative effect on ecosystems and biodiversity.

-Higher temperatures on Earth can have both positive and negative effects.
-On the one hand, higher temperatures can lead to increased plant growth and increased productivity in certain ecosystems.
+Higher temperatures on Earth can have positive effects, like it can lead to increased plant growth and increased productivity in certain ecosystems.
 This can be beneficial for some species, as it can provide them with more food and resources.
 We see the effects of this at the retracting glaciers in Europe, where plants and trees take over the land that has been dead since the end of the Medieval Warm period.
-Higher temperatures can lead to increased plant growth and productivity, which can provide more food and resources for species.
 In the oceans, higher temperatures can be beneficial for certain species of fish and other marine life - especially coral.
-On the other hand however, it is important to note that higher temperatures can also lead to hurricanes and floods, which can be damaging to ecosystems and biodiversity.

 The ideal temperature for nature on Earth is ultimately subjective and depends on the specific species and ecosystems present in a given area.
 Generally speaking, most species thrive best in temperatures between 20-30°C (68-86°F), while the average earth temperature is currently about 15°C.